PitneyBowes/LocationIntelligenceSDK-Android/README.md

 *	[Java](https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/index.html#Java%20SDK/java_intro.html)
 *	[C#](https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/index.html#C_sdk/java_intro.html)

-[Click here]((https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/index.html)) for detailed Documentation on Location Intelligence APIs
+[Click here](https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/index.html) for detailed Documentation on Location Intelligence APIs

 # Location Intelligence Android SDK
 ### Description
 Location Intelligence Android SDK facilitates you to build Android applications using Location Intelligence APIs.
 ### Getting Started
-To get started with Android SDK, you must first register at [Registration Link](http://developer.pitneybowes.com/en/location-intelligence.html) and obtain your API Key and Secret to get started with the Android SDK and call Location Intelligence APIs.
+To get started with Android SDK, you must first register at [Location Intelligence API Home Page](http://developer.pitneybowes.com/en/location-intelligence.html) and obtain your API Key and Secret to get started with the Android SDK and call Location Intelligence APIs.
 For more information refer to [‘Getting Started with Android SDK’](https://developer2.pitneybowes.com/docs/location-intelligence/v1/en/index.html#AndroidSDK/android_gettingstart.html) section in documentation.

+### LocationIntelligenceSDK-Java contains the following software
+* javax.json, version number 1.0.4 which is licensed under CDDL and GPL licenses, version number 2.0, with the Glasspath Exception.
+The license can be downloaded from https://jsonp.java.net/license.html.
+The source code for this software is available from https://jsonp.java.net/.
+* jersey-client, version number 2.11 which is licensed under CDDL and GPL licenses, version number 2.0, with the Glasspath Exception.
+The license can be downloaded from https://jersey.java.net/license.html.
+The source code for this software is available from https://jersey.java.net/.
+* Json Assert, version number 1.2.3 which is licensed under Apache license, version number 2.0.
+The license can be downloaded from http://www.apache.org/licenses/LICENSE-2.0.
+The source code for this software is available from https://github.com/skyscreamer/JSONassert.
+* LOG4J, version number 1.2.17 which is licensed under Apache license, version number 2.0.
+The license can be downloaded from http://www.apache.org/licenses/LICENSE-2.0.
+The source code for this software is available from http://logging.apache.org/log4j/1.2/ .